 These days, Dragon Boat Festival is more than just a traditional Chinese festival marking the death of scholar Qu Yuan, but rather a giant sports event and waterfront party.
 The Stanley Dragon Boat championships see Hong Kong's top dragon boat teams battle it out for the big prize with participants in outrageous outfits partying by the water and cheering them on.

 Need to pick up books in bulk ahead of your summer beach vacation?
 Or do you want your kids to get a head start on their academic studying?
 The Hong Kong Book Fair literally has it all.
-You’ll find a wide spectrum of genres here from the latest popular fiction to travel diaries, all at incredible deals, as well as multiple lectures and book signings running throughout the six-day event.
+You’ll find a wide spectrum of genres here from the latest popular fiction to travel diaries, all at incredible deals, as well as multiple lectures and book signings running throughout the week-long event.
 Just be mindful of the crowds and all those suitcases.

 Following on straight after the book fair is Ani-Com and Games Expo, which attracts comic book, anime and video game fans to HKCEC.
 There, they’re surrounded by limited-edition comics, figures and other collectables from Hong Kong, Japan and across the world.
 The event is also one giant cosplay gathering where fans dress up as their favourite characters in impressive outfits and designs.
 Grab the latest console game and don’t miss the winner of the cosplay competition.